 History of RIT Croatia

 With over 800 students today, RIT Croatia has campuses on two exciting locations, Dubrovnik and Zagreb.
-RIT Croatia offers three undergraduate programs: International Hospitality and Service Management (Dubrovnik), International Business (Zagreb) and Information Technology/Web and Mobile Computing (Dubrovnik and Zagreb); and one Master of Science program in Service Leadership and Innovation (Zagreb).
+RIT Croatia offers three undergraduate programs: Hospitality and Service Management (Dubrovnik), International Business (Zagreb) and Information Technology/Web and Mobile Computing (Dubrovnik and Zagreb); and one Master of Science program in Service Leadership and Innovation (Zagreb).
 However, it all started 20 years ago…

 The American College of Management and Technology (ACMT) is established in Croatia when the Ministry of Science, Education and Sports of the Republic of Croatia initiated the establishment of private higher education institutions.
 Due to its reputation in creating and maintaining successful international partnerships, one of the most prominent private American universities, Rochester Institute of Technology (Rochester, New York) was chosen as the best partner in these efforts.